 # Web Search

-> Search the web from the Agent API with filters, search configs, pricing, parameters, and response fields.
+> Search the web from the Agent API with filters, search configurations, pricing, parameters, and response fields.

 ## Overview